hgq719/docs/introduction.md

 ##### Notes

-The token has an expiration time, if the token has expired, please call the API again to obtain a new token.
+The token has an expiration time.
+If the token has expired, call the API again to obtain a new token.

 ### How to call the comm100 v3 api by the access token?
-You can use the access token to call the comm100 v3 api as follow Example.
+You can use the access token to call the comm100 v3 api.
+For example.

 ### Example